sufianadnan/ML-Model-Selection/Hyperparameter_Tuning/README.md

 # Hyperparameter Tuning

 This project focuses on hyperparameter tuning for a machine learning model.
 It involves optimizing the hyperparameters of a Support Vector Classifier (SVC) using cross-validation.
-Below, we provide an overview of the project and describe each task in detail.
+Below, I provide an overview of the project and describe each task in detail.

 ## Project Overview

-In this project, we aim to fine-tune the hyperparameters of an SVC to achieve the best possible performance.
-We use a reduced dataset for training and evaluation and apply cross-validation to select the optimal hyperparameters.
+In this project, I aim to fine-tune the hyperparameters of an SVC to achieve the best possible performance.
+I use a reduced dataset for training and evaluation and apply cross-validation to select the optimal hyperparameters.
 The tasks involved in this project are designed to explore and evaluate different hyperparameter settings for the SVC.

 ## Included Datasets

 - `dataset.csv`: The original dataset, which served as the foundation for our analysis.
 - `reduceddataset.csv`: This dataset is used for model training, and it excludes samples selected for testing in later stages of the project.
 - `samples.csv`: A crucial dataset that contains a subset of samples used for testing.
-We use this dataset to assess the accuracy and effectiveness of our selected machine learning model.
+I use this dataset to assess the accuracy and effectiveness of our selected machine learning model.

 ** ALL CSV's are found in the Cross_Validation_Model Folderm this project is built on that dataset **